DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-# These Answers by Stephen Roe
+# Answers by Stephen Roe

 Candidate for Solution Engineer in London